kamilsss655/vectatus/README.md

 ## Operation
 The idea is to have MCU (STM32 probably) run independendly from a wide range of input voltages 0.6V-20V.
 The MCU power circuit will choose boost or LDO power path automatically for the MCU based on the input voltage.

 The DC/DC converion is done from the input source and to output.
-MCU has it's own power path which is pararell of the DC/DC converter part.
+MCU has it's own power path which is pararell to the DC/DC converter part.

 The DC/DC converter topology will either be:
 * non-inverting buck-boost